 How to Find Rifugio in the Dolomites on a Map

-Refuges in the Dolomites can be found on Tabacco’s paper maps, through an online search, on Rifugi-bivacchi.com or on the websites of selected Italian regions where they are also collected, for example, huts in Lake Garda.
+If you go to our region of Feltrino, Primiero, Belluno, Lagorai or Fiemme Dolomites, there are 33 rifugios collected on this website.
+Refuges in other regions of the Dolomites can be found on Tabacco’s paper maps, through an online search, on Rifugi-bivacchi.com or on the websites of selected Italian regions where they are also collected, for example, huts in Lake Garda.
 Booking.com or Airbnb.com is not working for huts.
 And this a good news, right.

 But the main source of information, primarily about the cost and conditions of booking and payment — the site or pages in social networks of the rifugio.
 Web sites of the mountain huts indicate a location, number of places, and other information.
 Not all rifugio have sites and social networks.
 Yes, in 2020!